ccrase/Liri-Node-App/README.md

 Instructions:
 Because I've used inquirer, the user will be prompt to insert specific inputs.
 To start, simply type "node liri.js" and press enter.

+Images:
+Check out the images folder for screenshots of the working application for each case.

 Technologies Used:
 -inquirer